rezoan-eee20/Handwritten-Digit-Recognition-with-Support-Vector-Machine/README.md

 # Handwritten-Digit-Recognition-with-Support-Vector-Machine(SVM)
-•	Calculated the HOG features for each sample in the MNIST dataset; trained a multi-class linear SVM with the HOG features of each sample along with the corresponding label and saved the classifier in a file; processed the input image and calculated the HOG features to predict by the saved classifier
+•	Calculated the HOG features for each sample in the MNIST dataset; trained a multi-class linear SVM with the HOG features of each sample along with the corresponding label and saved the classifier; processed the input image and calculated the HOG features to predict by the saved classifier

 ![](test_image.PNG)
 ![](Output.png)